ChTBoner/snes_input_display/README.md

         }
 }
 ```

+Will not work with Super FX and SA-1 games

 ## TROUBLESHOOTING
 SNI or QUSB2SNES must be up and running and connected to a powered on console.